-Asset-Based billed revenues for the month of April 2018 increased approximately 7% above April 2017 on a per-day basis, reflecting an increase in total billed revenue per hundredweight of approximately 11%, partially offset by a decrease in average daily total tonnage of approximately 4%.
+Asset-Based billed revenues for the month of July 2018 increased approximately 12% above July 2017 on a per-day basis, reflecting an increase in total billed revenue per hundredweight of approximately 11% and an increase in average daily total tonnage of approximately 1%.
 The higher revenue per hundredweight measure benefited from the effect of yield improvement initiatives and higher fuel surcharges.
-The decrease in tonnage levels for April 2018, compared to the same prior-year period, reflects reductions in LTL tonnage related to our ongoing yield management initiatives and changes in account mix, partially offset by year-over-year growth in our Asset-Based truckload-rated business.
-Total shipments per day decreased approximately 9% in April 2018, compared to April 2017.
-Influenced by improved yield and lower shipment counts, total revenue per shipment increased approximately 17% in April 2018, versus the same prior-year period.
-Total weight per shipment increased approximately 5% in April 2018, compared to April 2017, as a result of the Asset-Based segment handling more spot volume truckload-rated shipments during April 2018.
+Tonnage levels for July 2018, compared to the same prior-year period, reflect reductions in LTL tonnage related to our ongoing yield management initiatives and changes in account mix, partially offset by year-over-year growth in our Asset-Based truckload-rated business reflecting an increase in our U-Pack household goods moving business.
+Total shipments per day decreased approximately 5% in July 2018, compared to July 2017.
+Total weight per shipment increased approximately 7% in July 2018 and total revenue per shipment increased approximately 18% in July 2018, versus the same prior-year period.